amadeus4dev/developer-guides/docs/resources/flights.md

         }
 ```

-As you can see all the recommendations have a duration of 6 days and are sorted by the cheapest price.
-The API also provides link the Flight Offers Search for each result in order to check for available flights.
+As you can see, all the recommendations have a duration of six days and are sorted by the lowest price.
+The API also provides link to the Flight Offers Search for each result in order to check for available flights.

 ### Flexible Search on dates

 The [Flight Cheapest Date Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-cheapest-date-search) finds the cheapest dates to travel from one
 city to another.
-The API provides list of flight options with dates and prices,
+The API provides a list of flight options with dates and prices,
 and allows you to order by price, departure date or duration.

 !!!information